Special Service Force: Post World War II: Canadian Army Special Service Force

 In 1977, 2 Combat Group combined with the Canadian Airborne Regiment to form the Special Service Force, a formation of the Canadian Army.
 This latter-day Special Service Force represented a compromise between the general-purpose combat capabilities of a normal brigade and the strategic and tactical flexibility that derived from the lighter and more mobile capabilities of the Canadian Airborne Regiment.
+Its insignia was a winged sword with the word Osons (Let us dare).

 The Force was a brigade-sized command with a strength of 3,500, created to provide a small, highly mobile, general-purpose force that could be inserted quickly into any national or international theatre of operations.
 To this end most units in the Force had a parachute sub-unit that would be used to support the Canadian Airborne Regiment as the Airborne Battle Group.
 All but one unit were located in Petawawa, Ontario (1st Battalion The Royal Canadian Regiment was based in London, Ontario).
-The 8th Canadian Hussars Armoured Regiment had three squadrons: A, B & D. A and B were equipped with Cougar armoured vehicles, while D Squadron, an armoured reconnaissance squadron, was equipped with Lynx vehicles (D Squadron eventually developed an airborne capability and a two-car Lynx patrol was airdropped in Goose Bay, Labrador, in January 1986 during Exercise LIGHTNING STRIKE 86.
+The 8th Canadian Hussars armoured regiment had three squadrons: A, B and D. A and B were equipped with Cougar armoured vehicles, while D Squadron, an armoured reconnaissance squadron, was equipped with Lynx vehicles (D Squadron eventually developed an airborne capability and a two-car Lynx patrol was airdropped in Goose Bay, Labrador, in January 1986 during Exercise Lightning Strike 86.
 In 1987, the 8th Canadian Hussars deployed to Canadian Forces Base Lahr in the former West Germany, while the Royal Canadian Dragoons replaced them in the Special Service Force at Petawawa after redeploying from Lahr.
 The 2nd Regiment, Royal Canadian Horse Artillery, had a parachute battery (E Battery) with 105 mm L5 Pack Howitzers and from 1991, an airborne air defence troop.
 2 Combat Engineer Regiment provided an airborne engineer troop.
 Command and supporting elements of the SSF Headquarters and Signals Squadron were airborne, as were a platoon provided from 2 Field Ambulance and a Tactical Air Movements Section from 2 Service Battalion.

 In keeping with the Total Force concept that evolved in the late 1980s a number of combat arms units of the Army Reserve were assigned operational taskings to provide subordinate units in order to augment the Special Service Force when required.
 These sub-units were provided by units from the Central Militia Area (later re-designated as Land Forces Central Area and now known as the 4th Canadian Division).
 Units tasked included the Queen's Own Rifles, elements of the 2nd Field Engineer Regiment, and a composite battery of Royal Canadian Artillery militia units.
 The Special Service Force's readiness and deployability were never tested as a formation, but its units and soldiers served in operations both at home and around the world.
 They served in Cyprus, Somalia, the former Yugoslavia, Rwanda, Namibia and internally at the protests in Ipperwash and southeastern Ontario.

 The following units were serving in the SSF on disbandment in 1995: